WorldCom

 Whether to continue capitalizing line costs (operating expenses) as capital expenditures to maintain the appearance of profitability and meet Wall Street earnings estimates.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 2001.

 “Effective immediately, all line cost entries above $5 million are to be reclassified from operating expense accounts to capital expenditure accounts under the prepaid capacity line item.
 This adjustment reflects management's revised view that these costs represent long-term network investments with multi-year useful lives.
 Do not discuss these reclassifications with external auditors until further notice.”